Health Access Internship

 Community Health Clinic Specialist

 Having a usual source of care, or medical home, is essential in assuring that our refugee clients have a place where they can seek medical care, advice, and preventative services.
-The Community Health Clinic Specialist will work one-on-one with clients to assure that they establish a medical home through: filling out Medi-Cal Choice forms, registering the client at the community clinic, follow up on their first PCP appointments, and educating client on utilizing services.
-The Community Health Clinic Specialist will be the Health Access Team’s go to in terms of knowledge about community health clinics and providers that accept Medi-Cal.
+Interns will work one-on-one with clients to assure that they establish a medical home through: filling out Medi-Cal Choice forms, registering the client at the community clinic, follow up on their first PCP appointments, and educating client on utilizing services.

 As a part of all refugee resettlement, all clients must take part in a Refugee Health Screening that is performed twice weekly (Monday and Thursday) at Eastmont Wellness Center in East Oakland.
-The Health Navigator will bring clients to their Eastmont Wellness Center visits as well as follow up appointments with providers, WIC and EBT enrollment, and other medical visits as needed.
-This intern will have the opportunity to spend a lot of time working one-on-one with clients and ensuring that they receive the health care they need.
-Patience and flexibility is essential for this position!
-Availability on Monday and Thursday would be most desirable for this position.
+Interns will bring clients to their Eastmont Wellness Center visits as well as follow up appointments with providers, WIC and EBT enrollment, and other medical visits as needed.

 The U.S. health system is complicated and confusing, even for those of us who are natives!
 When refugee clients arrive in the United States, they have different experiences and expectations around health care services, doctors, and health insurance; some may not even be coming from countries that have a well established health system.
-The IRC is launching health education courses that will orient refugees to the U.S/Alameda County Health system (ie. health insurance, clinics, patient rights, etc) and preventative health topics (ie. nutrition, first aid, health screenings etc).
-The Health Educator Intern would help with teaching and evaluation of health education classes.
+Interns will help lead education courses that will orient refugees to the U.S/Alameda County Health system (ie. health insurance, clinics, patient rights, etc) and preventative health topics (ie. nutrition, first aid, health screenings etc).

 - We require that candidates have the following qualities: